WHAT IS

 Current State of Offshore Wind in NZ

-There six offshore wind developers (five are members of the NZ Wind Energy Association) are based in Aotearoa New Zealand and are keen on developing offshore wind energy projects over the next decade and beyond.
+There are six offshore wind developers (five are members of the NZ Wind Energy Association) are based in Aotearoa New Zealand and are keen on developing offshore wind energy projects over the next decade and beyond.
 The five NZWEA members are:

 1. BlueFloat Energy and Elemental Group Partnership